Morgan Hurd: 2014–2016

-Senior career

 2017

-In 2017, Hurd turned senior.
+Hurd became age eligible for senior level competition in 2017.
 She made her international debut at the 2017 Stuttgart World Cup, where she finished third in the all-around behind Tabea Alt of Germany and Angelina Melnikova of Russia.
 In April, Hurd competed at the City of Jesolo Trophy and helped the United States finish first.
-In July, Hurd competed at the U.S. Classic where she placed 6th on balance beam and 2nd on floor, behind Jade Carey.
-In August, she competed at the P&G National Championships where she placed 6th in the All-Around, eight on Uneven Bars, fifth on Balance Beam, and tenth on Floor Exercise.
-Since she finished in the top six in the All-Around, she was named to the national team.
+In July, Hurd competed at the U.S. Classic where she placed sixth on balance beam and second on floor exercise behind Jade Carey.
+In August she competed at the P&G National Championships where she placed sixth in the all-around, eighth on uneven bars, fifth on balance beam, and tenth on floor exercise.
+Since she finished in the top six in the all-around she was named to the national team.

-In September, Hurd was selected to represent the United States at the 2017 Artistic Gymnastics World Championships in Montreal alongside Ragan Smith, Jade Carey, and Ashton Locklear.
-At the World Championships in Montreal, Morgan started out on the vault in qualifications, receiving a 14.466.
+In September Hurd was selected to represent the United States at the 2017 World Artistic Gymnastics Championships in Montreal alongside Ragan Smith, Jade Carey, and Ashton Locklear.
+At the World Championships Hurd started out on the vault in qualifications, receiving a 14.466.
 On her next event, the uneven bars, she scored 14.333.
-On the balance beam, she scored 13.500 after upgrading to a full-twisting double tuck dismount, qualifying 2nd into the beam finals.
-She ended qualifications on floor, where she showed great skills and artistry, but fell on her double full for a score of 12.533.
-Her total all around score was 54.832, and she qualified 6th into the all-around final.
-In the all-around final, Hurd won a surprise victory with a total score of 55.232, 0.1 ahead of silver medalist Ellie Black of Canada and 0.4 ahead of bronze medalist Elena Eremina of Russia.
+On the balance beam she scored 13.500 after upgrading to a full-twisting double tuck dismount, qualifying second into the balance beam finals.
+She ended qualifications on floor exercise but fell on her double full for a score of 12.533.
+Her total all around score was 54.832 which qualified her into the all-around final in sixth place.
+In the all-around final Hurd won a surprise victory with a total score of 55.232, 0.1 ahead of silver medalist Ellie Black of Canada and 0.4 ahead of bronze medalist Elena Eremina of Russia.
 Two days later in the balance beam final, she matched her ranking from qualifications and won the silver medal, behind Pauline Schäfer of Germany.